cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 an indispensable part of the overall network system, and can play an important role generally in architectures serving use cases across the whole life cycle of a "real" (typically, physical) network.
-Such use cases and applications span the range of network operations such as network planning, construction, maintenance and optimization, and improve the automation and intelligence level of the network.
+Such use cases and applications span the range of network operations (e.g., network planning, construction, maintenance and optimization, and improve the automation and intelligence level of the network.